jundalisay/sp/content/en/research/schumpeter/capitalism/chapter-28.md

 4 Comparison between different countries is of course difficult and perhaps never quite convincing.
 But the Russian act of April 4, 1940, concerning the income tax, reveals that incomes as low as 1.812 rubles per year were subject to it.
 It also reveals the existence of incomes of over 300,000 rubles which were then taxed at the rate of 50 per cent.

-Now, let us A Historical Sketch of Socialist Parties382 earlier concerning England.
+Now, let us earlier concerning England.
 The pressure on the upper brackets is, of course, not confined to “$50,000 and above.”
 To a diminishing degree it extends down to the incomes of $5,000.
 And there cannot, be any doubt, especially in the case of doctors in the middle ranges of professional success, that this